kujou-kju/KFP-Pack/README.md

 * Kiara Swords: Diamond and Netherite Sword are KFP themed.
 * Kiara Music: Select music discs are replaced with songs by or featuring [Takanashi Kiara](https://www.youtube.com/channel/UCHsx4Hqa-1ORjQTh9TYDhww).
 * Kiara Loading Screen (Optifine only): Replaces the Mojang logo with a KFP one.
+* Kiara Painting: The painting's on the wall.
+It's KFP!
+Remember that you mustn't ever leave.
 * Ollie Zombie and Gura Drowned skin (Credits to [ReducedTo21](https://twitter.com/ReducedTo21))

 ## Release